playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 addToShoppingCart(); // window.shoppingCartItems is now `3`
 ```

-Because `window` is a global variable, mutating a value within it is a "side effect" when done inside a function; as the `window` variable was not declared within the `function`'s scope.
+Because `window` is a global variable, mutating a value within it is a "side effect" when done inside a function, as the `window` variable was not declared within the `function`'s scope.

 Notice how our `addToShoppingCart` method isn't returning anything; instead, it's mutating the `window` variable as a side effect to update a global value.
 If we attempted to remove side effects from `addToShoppingCart` without introducing a new variable, we'd be left with the following: